-‘Young And The Restless’ Spoilers: Victor Fights After Taking Nick’s Money — Adam Return After Xtian Reveal?
+‘Young And The Restless’ Spoilers: Victor Fights After Taking Nick’s Money – Adam Returns After Xtian Reveal?

 Will Christian Paternity Reveal Follow?

-Young and the Restless spoilers and buzz tease that when Nick retaliates Victor escalates the conflict even further.
-Determined to make Nick suffer even more, Victor could move to reveal the truth about Christian’s (Jude and Ozzy McGuigen) paternity.
+Young and the Restless spoilers and buzz tease that when Nick retaliates, Victor escalates the conflict even further.
+Determined to make Nick suffer even more, Victor could move to reveal the truth about Christian’s (Jude and Ozzy McGuigan) paternity.

 The revelation about Christian’s paternity deals Nick a crushing blow, but he would likely struggle to recover from it.
 However, he would hurt even more when he realizes that so many people in his life conspired to hide the truth from him.